gdoumenc/coworks/README.rst

 composition of microservices (Biz Microservice) is performed over the Step Function product.
 Other AWS products are used for logging, administrate, ...

-Get started with :ref:`installation` and then get an overview with the :ref:`quickstart`.
+Get started with `installation <https://coworks.readthedocs.io/en/latest/installation.html>`_ and then get an overview with the `quickstart <https://coworks.readthedocs.io/en/latest/quickstart.html>`_.
-Read :ref:`faq` for a quick presentation, a complete presentation can be found `here <https://coworks.readthedocs.io/en/latest/>`_.
+Read `faq <https://coworks.readthedocs.io/en/latest/faq.html>`_ for a quick presentation, a complete presentation can be found `here <https://coworks.readthedocs.io/en/latest/>`_.

 Installation